unionai/unionai-docs/source/development-cycle/managing-secrets.md

 Enter secret value: ...
 ```

+## Listing secrets

-You can list existing secrets by running:
+You can list existing secrets with the `unionai get secret` command:

 ```{code-block} shell
 unionai get secret
 ```

+## Using secrets in workflow code

-You can now use this secret in your workflow code.
+See below for an example of using a secret in your workflow code.
 To run the following example, copy it to a new file and save it as `using_secrets.py`:

 ```{code-block} python
 from flytekit import Secret, current_context, task, workflow